esgn/pgtuned/README.md

                       default value: preset corresponding to db_type -s STGE_TYPE        (optional) Type of data storage device used with PostgreSQL accepted values: hdd, sdd, san
-                      default value: script will try to determine the storage type (san not supported)
+                      default value: script will try to determine the storage type (san not supported) and use hdd value in case of failure.
 ```

 `test.sh` offers some basic testing of the script.